OlliGriffin/fozdecompras/source/_posts/Hybrid-News-on-June-&-July-2018.md

 Finally, BMW and Mercedes-Benz say the trade war threatens business about a global scale.

-What type of electronic car racing interests you?
-Take our Twitter poll Jul 17, 2018
+__What type of electronic car racing interests you?
+Take our Twitter poll__

 Electric cars are showing up at races from mountaintops to drag strips to NY harbor.